STVS: History

 On the night of May 10 to 11, 1993, an attack took place in which a handful of masked armed men entered the studio and assaulted the staff and doused them with diesel oil.
 The attack happened a few hours after STVS broadcast live the debate in parliament, in which it was decided to replace the army leadership and appoint Arthy Gorré as the new army commander.
 One of the television workers was in such bad shape that he was still in hospital for treatment a week later.
 The television station was set on fire and burned down completely.

 In Suriname the reaction was shocked; President Venetian called it "an extreme form of terror."
 In December 1993, a soldier was sentenced to five years in prison and three others were sentenced to three and a half years in prison.
 The client was not yet aware of this.
 It is clear that confidants of army leader Desi Bouterse were involved, including his former bodyguard Orlando Brakke.
 Bouterse had criticized the TV channel several times in the months before.
 Shortly after the attack, Frits Pengel said he called NDP leader Herrenberg with the message: "Henk, compliments.
 You have dealt with that thoroughly, because everything has been destroyed."

 Four months after Desi Bouterse took office as president of Suriname, on November 22, 2010, STVS director Kenneth Oostburg was sent on compulsory leave.
 Within a few days, the broadcaster was further reorganized and two more top officials were suspended.
 In addition, the reorganization of the news service and the merger of STVS with the radio station SRS were announced.

 On the evening of December 9, 2013, STVS was suspended due to the broadcast of an item on an edition of 10 Minuten Jeugdjournaal on the 31st anniversary of the 1982 murders.
 Channel director Shirley Lacking thought that all of its content should have been revised beforehand, which didn't happen that day.

 In 2017, the Bouterse II government stated that it sees the STVS and the SRS as government channels for communicating with the population.
 For the 2018 financial year, the government has budgeted 1.7 million Surinamese dollars (193,000 euros) for both broadcasters and the National Information Institute.
 Programs are screened in advance to ensure they don't contain anything "offensive".
 For example, messages with negative treatment of the president are rejected.

 Programming

 Frits Pengel was in charge of STVS from 1965 to 1994.
 In his last year he indicated that the programming could never reach the level of the BBC or NOS, but that this depended on the budget and available resources.
 In 1994, the programming consisted partly of what was offered, supplemented with foreign news from CNN, regional news from the Caribbean Broadcasting Union (CBU), cheap productions from Dutch television and the German Transtel, and American series and films.

+Technical information

+As of April 2023, STVS was reported to have the most subchannels out of any Surinamese network: